 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Conceived in 1973 as a partnership between the IAC and the Office of the Governor, the Governor's Arts Awards program recognizes and honors significant contributions to and profound positive impact on the arts and the state of Indiana.
-The awards have been presented every two years, with the exception of the 2015 Governor's Arts Awards, which will be held in April 2016 to celebrate the state's Bicentennial and the Indiana Arts Commission's 50th Anniversary.
+The awards have been presented every two years, with the exception of the 2015 Governor's Arts Awards, which were held in April 2016 to celebrate the state's Bicentennial and the Indiana Arts Commission's 50th Anniversary.

 Governor’s Arts Awards have been given to individuals, communities, and corporations for significant achievements in, or contributions to the arts in Indiana and beyond.
 Past recipients include artists, philanthropists, advocates, and educators who have made their mark in the arts on the international, national, or community level.
 Businesses and communities of all sizes have also received the award.